Los Angeles Federal Crimes Attorney

 - Hacking allegations

-The vast majority of criminal prosecutions are for violations of state laws, and are prosecuted in a state court.
+The vast majority of criminal prosecutions are for violations of state laws which are prosecuted in a state court.
 Crimes such as rape, burglary, robbery, theft, arson, and murder are examples of criminal violations of state laws.
-There are federal criminal laws, passed by Congress that are, in theory, tied to a federal or national issue (federal tax fraud, any crime committed on federal property, or interstate contraband trafficking, as examples).
+Congress can pass federal criminal laws that are, in theory, tied to a federal or national issue— federal tax fraud, any crime committed on federal property, or interstate contraband trafficking—for example.

 Some crimes can be prosecuted under federal or state law—or both.